slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s not the mountain we conquer but ourselves."
 -- Sir Edmund Hillary*

-> *"Insecurity is the result of trying to be secure."
--- Alan Watts*

 > *"A man who fears suffering is already suffering from what he fears."
 -- Montaigne*

 > *"Any person capable of angering you becomes your master; ha can anger you only you permit yourself being disturbed by him."
 -- Epictetus*

-> *"Fear makes the wolf bigger than he is."
--- Unknown*

 ### On courage

 > *"Life shrinks or expands in proportion to one’s courage."
 -- Anaïs Nin*

-> *"Without courage there cannot be truth, and without truth there can be no other virtue."
--- Sir Walter Scott*

-> *"Fear is a reaction.
-Courage is a decision."
--- Wiston Churchill*

 > *"Courage is resistance to fear, mastery of fear — not absence of fear."
 -- Mark Twain*